tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 ---

 Pretty surprising, actually.
 Taiga was a part of the Insania crew for the longest time.
-However, the Liquid boys knew a change had to be made after they failed to qualify to TI last year and Taiga voluntarily fell on the sword.
+However, those Liquid boys knew a change had to be made after they failed to qualify to TI last year and Taiga voluntarily fell on the sword.
 Guess he and OG saw mutual potential in one another.

 ---